ronnyhdez/remote_sensing_notes/docs/concepts.md

  - The spectral band about 650 nm (where chlorohyll absorption is strong), a polarized reflectance of 9% may account for 58% of the total radiation reflected by the leaf.
  - In the NIR (800 - 850 nm)  where pigments do not absorb anymore, variation between species in the radiation scattered from the leaf interior can be comparable to or smaller than that of the leaf surface reflected radiation.
  - Leaf optical properties cannot be directly measured from space because the radiation scattered from leaves and exiting the canopy in the direction of the sensor is strongly affected by the 3D canopy structure.
+ - **Applications of SIF** are diverse and includes photosynthetic phenology, plant stress detection and crop yield estimatio, but the main goal of most SIF research is the remote estimation of terrestrial gross primary productivity.
+The canopy-level SIF is controlled by 3 main mechanistic factos as APAR (abosorbed photosynthetically active radiation), chlorophyll fluosrescence emission yield (Φ F) and in the far-red SIF (about 760 nm) scattering of emitted fluorescence within the canopy that allows only a fraction of the emitted radiation to escape the canopy.

 ## References: